ramaID/base-stack/app/library/language-switcher/README.md

 This is a simple language switcher for your website.
 It uses a simple JavaScript to switch between languages.

-It comes unstyled so you can style it however you want.
+It comes with minimal styling so you can style it however you want.

 ## How to use